Skip to Content

 According to the Colorado Department of Public Health and Environment, gas-powered vehicles are a major source of these ozone precursors.
 So it's not surprising that car-choked Rogers Park shows up solid yellow on that map.
 It's especially frustrating when you consider that much of the smog is generated by suburbanites using the neighborhood as a cut-through route.

 This will encourage Rogers Parkers to use bikes for short-to-medium-range trips instead of driving motor vehicles.
 Every time I go for a walk down Sheridan—which I do regularly—I see people biking on the sidewalks, evidently terrified of being run over by drivers on the four-lane road.
 Faced with breaking a city ordinance or the risk of being flattened into an impromptu road decal, many people will choose the former option.
-Sidewalk riding on Sheridan is a clear sign of latent demand for safe bike infrastructure there.
+Sidewalk riding on Sheridan is a clear sign of the latent demand for safe bike infrastructure there.

 Once biking feels safe, studies show that many more people will do it, thereby reducing the number of cars on the road.
 With fewer drivers using Sheridan at any given point in time, that will reduce travel times for those motorists who remain, as well as reducing the road noise and pollution those vehicles generate.